VTuber

 It’s no secret that I’m a slut for iOS tracking, but the coolest part is that you can have BOTH!

-If you want the superior tracking of an iPhone camera, but you want to be able to trigger hotkeys with hand movements or even have a model that tracks hands (not by meeee lmaooooooooo that shit looks so difficult💀), you can set up a webcam to ONLY read your Hands, while your iPhone does the rest of the work.
+If you want the superior tracking of an iPhone camera, but you want to be able to trigger hotkeys with hand movements or even have a model that tracks hands, you can set up a webcam to ONLY read your Hands, while your iPhone does the rest of the work.
 Read on for the iphone setup guide!

-* Indefinite iOS tracking costs $20 (once-off) for a licence of VTS Pro.
-The free version has a time limit of 5 minutes before the feed is disrupted, but this means you can still test it out and see if you like how it works with your setup before purchasing.
+Indefinite iOS tracking costs $20 (once) for a licence of VTS Pro.
+The free version has a time limit of 5 minutes before the feed is disrupted, so you can still test it out and see if you like it first.
 An amazing deal imo.

-* Any changes made in the “Camera Settings” submenu will not cross over between phone and PC.
-You will need to readjust the Tracking sensitivity sliders on your iPhone as needed.
+Any changes made in the “Camera Settings” submenu will not cross over between phone and PC.
+You will need to readjust the Tracking sensitivity sliders on your iOS device as needed.

 Onto the setup!